Iv Needle Vs Blood Needle

 Butterfly needles are small, thin needles that are often used to give injections or draw blood.
 They have a two-bladed design that makes them less likely to cause pain and bruising than other types of needles.
 While butterfly needles are not typically used for intravenous (IV) injections, they can be in some cases.

-See also What Is A Cannula Needle
+See also Gauge Of A Needle

 Butterfly needles are not as big as traditional needles, so they can be difficult to use for IV injections.
 In some cases, they may not be able to penetrate the skin or insertion may be difficult.
 Additionally, butterfly needles are more likely to become clogged when used for IV injections, which can cause problems with the flow of the drug or fluid being administered.